banyous/quora-scraper/README.md

  ```sh
     $ quora-scraper --help
  ```
-f) Quora-scraper uses  xpaths and bs4 methods to scrap Quora webpage elements.
+f) Quora-scraper uses  xpaths and bs4 methods to scrape Quora webpage elements.
 Since Quora HTML Structure is constantly changing, the code may need modification from time to time.
 Please feel free to update and contribute to the source-code in order to keep the scraper up-to-date.

 License